UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 ## Why `git add`?
 Why staging?

-Staging let's us do these thing:
+Staging lets us do these thing:

 * Bundle files and related changes together into one commit
 * Commit only those changes we are ready to commit